samarman/airbnb-project-rails/README.md

 5. Submit a pull request

 Please ensure your code adheres to our coding conventions and is accompanied by relevant tests.

-## License

-The Planet Rental App is open source and released under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code as per the terms of the license.

-We hope you enjoy using the Planet Rental App!
-If you have any questions or feedback, please don't hesitate to contact us.